Pavel401/JobsScraper/contributing.md

 Issue tracker
 Thank you again for your interest in contributing to Jobs-Scraper.

-We look forward to working with you!
+We look forward to working with you!!!